Fast Facts About APSU

-APSU’s new, 46,000-square-foot Art and Design Building officially opened Fall of 2017.
+APSU’s new, 46,000-square-foot Art + Design Building officially opened in 2017.
 Within the last few years, the University also has opened several new facilities, including the state-of-the-art Maynard Mathematics and Computer Science Building, the Governors Terrace residence halls and the new Fortera Stadium.
-APSU continues to expand it's footprint down College Street, as it continues to bridge its physical presence, crossing College Street into Historic Downtown Clarksville.
+APSU continues expanding its footprint to better connect with Historic Downtown Clarksville.

 Who was Austin Peay?

-He was Tennessee Governor Austin Peay...a favorite son of Clarksville.
-Gov. Peay signed
+He was Tennessee governor from 1923-1927 and a favorite son of Clarksville.
+Peay signed

 a law establishing Austin Peay Normal School on April 26, 1927.
 That is why APSU’s